Text Link

 At our comprehensive, integrated treatment program, we can support you during three meals and three snacks per day so that you never have to be alone during this integral time of your recovery.

-In addition to practical meal support, we also offer pre-meal and post-meal process groups in which you can express your feelings before and after the meal, as well as request any support you may need.
-And once you complete the program, you can continue to receive support through our alumni program, giving people a chance to continue connecting and benefiting from the community.
+In addition to practical meal support, we also offer pre-meal and post-meal process groups where you can express your feelings before and after the meal and request any support you may need.
+Once you complete the program, you can continue to receive support through our alumni program, allowing people to continue connecting and benefiting from the community.
 Talk with our team today to learn about our treatment program meal plans.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.